List of Narcos characters: Steven Murphy

 Steven Murphy played by Boyd Holbrook (seasons 1-2), a DEA agent assigned to Colombia.
 He is married to Connie who has trouble adjusting to their life in Colombia.
 He serves as the narrator for the first two seasons of Narcos.

 Javier Peña

 Javier Peña played by Pedro Pascal (seasons 1-3), a DEA agent and Murphy’s partner.
 He serves as the narrator for the third season and final season of Narcos.

 Connie Murphy

 Connie Murphy played by Joanna Christie (seasons 1-2), Steve’s wife, a nurse who works at a local hospital in Colombia.

 Colonel Carrillo

 Colonel Horacio Carrillo played by Maurice Compte (season 1; recurring season 2), colonel of the Republic of Colombia and leader of the Search Bloc police unit.

 Jorge Ochoa

 Jorge Ochoa played by André Mattos (season 1), founding member and former leader of the Medellín cartel.

 Fabio Ochoa

-Fabio Ochoa played by Robert Urbina (season 1), a founding member and former leader of the Medellín cartel and Jorge’s brother.
+Fabio Ochoa played by Robert Urbina (season 1), a founding member and former leadership of the Medellín cartel and Jorge’s brother.